pascalopitz/unoffical-sonos-controller-for-linux/README.md

 - [x] Port node-sonos UPNP Event Listener UPNP incoming message handling
 - [x] Make sense of topology messages
 - [ ] ES6ify Event Listener class
+- [ ] UPNP subscriptions for selected zone
 - [ ] Display and interact with rooms/zones UI
 - [ ] Display and interact with volume control UI
+- [ ] Display and interact with queue
 - [ ] Display and interact with UI to  start / stop / skip / rewind
 - [ ] Implement UI to browse artists / tracks / albums

 ##Thanks to other projects